What is the best soil to buy for your garden?

 • Opening and closing the bag can be really dirty

-• You are left with the bag after you’re done with in (there’s no pick up or recycling of them.
+• You’re left with the bag after you’re done with it (there’s no pick up or recycling of them.
 See photo below of our leftover bags just hanging out in the yard)

 Where to buy

 The companies vary and are often local to specific areas.
-However, as an example, three companies that we are aware of include: Home Depot, Big Yellow Bag and Lady Bug Soil
+Three companies that we are aware of that have a wider delivery range include: Home Depot, Big Yellow Bag and Lady Bug Soil

 Bulk Garden Soil

 This is our absolute favourite way to buy garden soil.
-It is super affordable, gives you more soil options, allows you to order mulch at the same time, and is plastic free!
-Oh, and sometimes a really cool truck drops it off!
+It’s super affordable, gives you more soil options, allows you to order mulch at the same time, and is plastic free!
+Oh, and sometimes a really cool truck drops it off.
+You also have the option of picking up the soil with a trailer and this is the most cost effective way to do it, however if you’re like me and don’t have a trailer, you can get it delivered.

 Price